blackbeltscripting/sync/README.md

 ## Development of Sync.py

-The next version will have the capacity of doing multiple sites:

-	python3 Sync.py -d www.site1.com www.site2.com -u www.site3.com www.site4.com

-It will also have the options of not logging/or auto-git
+The next version will have the options of not logging/or auto-git

 	python3 Sync.py -d www.yoursite.com --nolog --nogit